scalabli/quo/docs/api.rst

                                                         * ``cls`` – the command class to instantiate.
 This defaults to Command.

-**quo.group** *(name=None, **attrs)*
+**quo.tether** *(name=None, **attrs)*
-Creates a new Group with a function as callback.
-This works otherwise the same as command() just that the cls parameter is set to Group.
+Creates a new Tether with a function as callback.
+This works otherwise the same as command() just that the cls parameter is set to Tether.

-**quo.argument** *(*param_decls, **attrs)*
+**quo.arg** *(*param_decls, **attrs)*
 Attaches an argument to the command.
-All positional arguments are passed as parameter declarations to Argument; all keyword arguments are forwarded unchanged (except cls).
+All positional arguments are passed as parameter declarations to Arg; all keyword arguments are forwarded unchanged (except cls).
 This is equivalent to creating an Argument instance manually and attaching it to the Command.params list.

 Parameters
                                                          * ``cls`` – the argument class to instantiate.
-This defaults to Argument.
+This defaults to Arg.

-**quo.option** *(*param_decls, **attrs)*
+**quo.apl** *(*param_decls, **attrs)*
-Attaches an option to the command.
-All positional arguments are passed as parameter declarations to Option; all keyword arguments are forwarded unchanged (except cls).
-This is equivalent to creating an Option instance manually and attaching it to the Command.params list.
+Attaches an app to the command.
+All positional args are passed as parameter declarations to App; all keyword args are forwarded unchanged (except cls).
+This is equivalent to creating an App instance manually and attaching it to the Command.params list.

 Parameters
                                                          * ``cls`` – the option class to instantiate.
 This defaults to Option.